 Amino acids, for those who don’t know, are the building blocks of protein molecules and there are two types: essential amino acids (EAAs) and non-essential amino acids.
 Essential amino acids are ones that must be obtained through diet because they’re not created in sufficient amounts by our body (we naturally make enough of the non-essential amino acids).

 A December 2020 review9 of studies conducted on EAAs proved these compounds improved overall protein absorption.
 Proteins that have all EAAs are called complete proteins, whereas plant-based proteins (with the exception of soy) are incomplete proteins because they’re deficient in some EAAs.
-This is why most vegan protein powders are a blend of different plant-based protein sources.
+This is why most vegan protein powders are a blend of different plant-based protein sources (such as pea protein or pumpkin seed protein).

-At one point one of the reasons we loved this particular whey protein was because it came with more than 40 servings per container (anywhere from 41 to 44, depending on the flavor).
-Sure, the container might be a bit expensive at around $60 (before shipping), but it would last you longer.
+One of the reasons we love this particular whey protein was because it came with more than 40 servings per container (anywhere from 41 to 44, depending on the flavor).
+Sure, the container might be a bit expensive at around $60 (before shipping), but it’ll last you longer.

-Unfortunately, the larger containers are no longer in stock and now you can only get containers with 25 servings.
+If that’s too big, you can get containers with 25 servings.
 Most protein powders tend to come with 25 to 30 scoops per container so this is typical but we definitely prefer the larger containers when they are available.

 Read our in-depth Kaged whey protein isolate review for more information.